 Maybe your budget doesn’t stretch to the penthouse.
 Maybe you don’t have a head for heights.
-Or maybe you want an uninhibited 360 degree view that only nature can provide.
+Or maybe you want an uninhibited 360 degree view that only a national park can provide.

 Walking will never be boring again once you’ve conquered your first mountain or picnicked in a cave or cairn overlooking unhindered natural glory.
 Put your walking shoes on, the hills are alive (with paths, trails and splendiferous vistas).
 You can hum a Cameron-esque cantata if you wish.